 Please wear what you feel is appropriate and comfortable for you.

 Fees for sessions are usually $140 with payment at time of session.
 Most major Credit Cards accepted.
-Insurance companies sometimes cover this work in Colorado, rarely in Virginia.
+Insurance companies rarely cover this work in Virginia.
 Health Savings Accounts accepted.